-After having encountered a lot of problems with Microsoft's latest operating system, I have started to feel like Microsoft is trying to bully their users into using Cortana, and their Edge browser.
-Both have disturbed me a number of times with their adware like popup messages, and I am really annoyed by features like this, which are totally useless to advanced users, but turned on by default.
+After having encountered a lot of problems with Microsoft's latest operating system, I have started to feel like Microsoft is trying to bully their users into using certain apps and features, such as Cortana and their Edge browser.
+Both have disturbed me a number of times with their adware like popup messages.
+I am really annoyed by "features" like this, as they are totally useless to advanced users.
+It does not make it any better that they are turned on by default.

 Perhaps more disturbing is the fact that Edge once alerted me to stop using my favorite browser, Google Chrome, and start using Edge.
 This is something I find totally unacceptable, and I would love to simply erase Edge entirely from my computer after learning what kind of adware it is.

 Top annoying things in Windows 10

 Here is a short list of problems that I have had to deal with, some of which I am still trying to find solutions to.